Skip to content

 View as Markdown

-Declarative Builder provides a powerful, code-first approach to defining dependencies for Daytona Sandboxes.
+Declarative Builder provides a powerful, code-first approach to defining dependencies for Daytona sandboxes.
 Instead of importing images from a container registry, you can programmatically define them using the Daytona SDK.

 The declarative builder system supports two primary workflows: